-The appropriate management of road casualties following a crash is a crucial determinant of the chance and quality of survival.
+The appropriate management of road casualties following an accident is a crucial determinant of the chance and quality of survival.
 The faster and the more effectively an injured person is treated medically, the greater are the chances of surviving and making a full recovery.

+A Spanish study concluded that reducing the time between accident occurrence and arrival of emergency medical services from 25 to 15 minutes could reduce deaths by one third (Rocío Sánchez-Mangas et al, 2010).

-A Swedish study into survivability in fatal road traffic crashes concluded that 48% of those who died sustained non-survivable injuries.
-Out of the group who sustained survivable injuries, 5% were not located in time to prevent death, 12% could have survived had they been transported more quickly to hospital and a further 32% could have survived if they had been transported quickly to an advanced trauma centre (Hendriksson et al., 2001).
-A UK study estimated that 12% of road crash victims with serious skeletal trauma went on to have significant preventable disability (McKibbin et al., 1992).
-A Spanish study found that reducing the time between crash occurrence and arrival of emergency services from 25 to 15 minutes reduces deaths by one third (Sánchez-Mangas et al., 2010).
-Trauma i.e. unspecific, extensive, and life-threatening injury is recommended to be treated within 10 minutes, and more extensive medical care should be provided within 1 hour, preferably at a specially equipped trauma centre (Champion, 2005).
-When not treated timely and adequately, trauma may lead to incapacitating injuries or death.
+A Swedish study into survivability in fatal road traffic accidents concluded that 48% of those who died sustained non-survivable injuries.
+Out of the group who sustained survivable injuries, 5% were not located in time to prevent death, 12% could have survived had they been transported more quickly to hospital and a further 32% could have survived if they had been transported quickly to an advanced trauma centre (Hendriksson, et al, 2001).

+A UK study estimated that 12% of road accident victims with serious skeletal trauma went on to have significant preventable disability (McKibbin et al, 1992).
+Research has indicated that the prevention of trauma - unspecific, extensive, and life-threatening injury - should be treated within 10 minutes, and more extensive medical care should be provided within 1 hour, preferably at a specially equipped trauma centre (Champion, 2005).
+When not treated with timely and adequate response, trauma may lead to incapacitating injuries or death.
+Less serious injuries and injuries that lead to immediate death are to a lesser degree dependent on immediate treatment.